nicolargo/glances/README.rst

 Donation
 ========

-If this project help you, you can give me a tip ;)
+If you like this open-source project, you can become a sponsor.

-See the sponsors_ page.
+See the sponsors_ page (one-time or monthly tier available).

 Author
 ======